 - Your dentist’s office functions as your primary customer support contact

-- Customer satisfaction varies depending on the dentist, but you have the option of speaking with your dentist in-person
+- Customer satisfaction varies depending on the dentist, but you have the option of speaking with them in-person

-- No company-wide policy on refunds or returns, varies depending on the dentist
+- No company-wide policy on refunds or returns, based on the individual dentist’s policies

 - Customer service is available via phone, email, and webchat